Chapter 1: Book Launch Basics

 Here are a few of my favorite videos from Kelly on this subject:

 Ok these are actually Maybe Nots.
 If your focus is on strategic energy dispersal, and you are on a time crunch, read below!
 If you have given yourself the 18-months described above, then please follow your heart and drive.

 What exactly are endorsements?
 Endorsements are words of praise that typically can live on the front or back cover of your book, as well as the front matter of the book.

 Unless you have personal relationships with respected and well-known figures relevant to the theme of your book, pursuing endorsements can be a time suck.
 And including endorsements from unknown people can be fruitless if the goal is to sell more books.

 The concept of a “book tour” has shifted since 2020.
 If the landscape of our current reality continues to influence the way we gather, a virtual book tour may actually be more of a benefit for new authors.
 There is a limited amount of reach available at a live book reading, whereas online, the viewership can be endless and even global.

-I’ve kept this on the “Don’t” list, because it still does require preparation, time, promotion, and money.
-The downside is that as easy for a viewer as it is to sign up for a virtual book reading, it’s even easier to skip it.
+I’ve kept this on the “Don’t” list because it still does require preparation, time, promotion and money.
+The downside is that as easy as it is for a viewer to sign up for a virtual book reading, it’s even easier to skip it.